- 7 Summits

 After an amazing breakfast, we will take a thrilling flight to Lukla Airport early in the morning.
 The flight gives you a bird’s eye view of the valleys, rivers, hills, and gradually mountain ranges.
 Even though the flight is only for half an hour, it does not fail to mesmerize you now and then.
 As we land at Lukla Airport, which is already exciting, we start our trek to Phakding, our destination for the day.
 After obtaining the permit for the region, we will slowly move through the settlements on a mixed trail of dirt, stone pathways, and some rocky sections at times.
 This is an easy start, so make sure to enjoy all the greeneries, floras, and faunas as you walk.
 The trail takes you over several suspension bridges and along the Dudh Koshi river.
 Enjoy the rest of the day at Phakding.

 After Phakding, we move towards another beautiful destination, Namche Bazaar, which is the commercial point of the Khumbu region.
 Passing through the dense luscious forests of pine, juniper, Rhododendron, looking out for animals in the Sagarmatha National Park, climbing the stairs, enjoying the rages of rivers at some points, and mostly walking uphills are the major activities of the day’s trek.
 This trek will be long and tiring as we start gaining significant elevation.
 As we reach Namche, we rest at our hotel and enjoy our dinner.
-The next day, we will go around the village area and experience some local sherpa culture.
+The next day, we hike up to Everest View Point (3900m) & decend back to our Hotel to acclimatize where we can also go around the village area and experience some local sherpa culture.
 We can also visit the Everest Photo Gallery and the Sherpa Museum while in Namche.

 After a day’s rest and acclimatization at Namche, we then approach one of the most beautiful and tranquil parts of this Expedition, the Tengboche monastery.
 Tengboche monastery is one of the most popular monasteries among Buddhists around the world.
 The views of Mt.
 Everest, Nuptse, Lhotse, and Ama Dablam are visible towards the north while Thamserku and Kangtega stand towards the south with striking views.
 We will also join in some prayer ceremonies and rest for the day.